 To apply for your free 2012 HAI Operator Safety Award, click here.
 Please answer all questions completely, accurately, and legibly.
 The information that you provide will be used to determine your eligibility for the HAI Operator Safety Award and will be held in the strictest confidence.

-All applications are due by May 31, 2013; there is no cost to apply.
+There is no cost to apply.
 You can proudly display your HAI Operator Safety Award as evidence of your professionalism and high operating standards.

 If you need additional information about the HAI Operator Safety Award, please contact Jose Orozco at email@example.com, or call HAI at 703-683-4646.